shunwatai/simple-filesystem/README.md

 2. must use absolute path on the SFS
 3. For superblock, the instructions in PDF said that use "index number" to indicate the next available inode & data block.
 But I used the "offset"
 4. only used one direct data block, 2nd direct blk and the indirect blk are not implemented yet, so DO NOT copy file that greater than 4096bytes
+5. the split_path() func. in open_t.c is buggy.
+I dont know there is a strsep() in C when I doing this homework.
+I may use strsep() to replace my self-implement split func. if I have time.

 ####my steps to do this shit:
 1. made the ```mkfs_t.c```, form the layout of HD